 Glassblowing is a beautiful process to watch in person.
-The heat of the fire, dance of the teamwork, and the noise of the tools and equipment make just watching the art form a visceral experience.
+The heat of the fire, dance of the teamwork, and the noise of the tools and equipment make watching the creation of a new piece a fascinating, visceral experience.

-We will take you through a step by step process of the process and also list different techniques below.
-Carlyn Ray is the glass blower, she is also known as a gaffer which comes from a factory term as being person who creates or finishes the pieces.
+We will take you step by step through the process of glassblowing, describing the various techniques along the way.
+Carlyn Ray is the glass blower; she is also known as a gaffer, a term borrowed from factory work, meaning a person who creates or finishes pieces.
 Carlyn has been blowing glass for about 15 years and will make this look easy.
-Her team and assistants are essential and will be helping out.
+Her team of artists and assistants are essential to her work and will be helping out.

-We’re going to demonstrate a bowl for you today that’s about 12” tall and approximately 28” in diameter.
-This is our melting furnace; it has about 500 lbs. of molten soda-lime glass in it.
-The temperature inside of the furnace is about 2100o F. The furnace is fired with natural gas.
+This is our melting furnace; it contains about 500 lbs. of molten soda-lime glass.
+The temperature within the furnace is about 2100⁰ F. The furnace is fired with natural gas.

-We are starting out with a blow pipe that has a hole that runs its entire length; it is hollow.
+We start out with a blow pipe that has a hole that runs its entire length; it is hollow.
 All the irons are made out of stainless steel.
 We chill the skin of the glass a little bit on that stainless steel marvering plate it acts as a heat sink.
-He’s also squeezing the material out off the tip of the iron where we can inflate the glass.
+We also squeeze the material out off the tip of the iron where we can inflate the glass.

-This is usually when we put color on the piece when we are using color bar.
+This is when we put color on the piece when we use color bar.
 The ball of color is called a color drop.
-Here three colors are combined together, heated until once the pipe stops turning, it literally drops on the piece.
+The colors are heated and once the pipe stops turning, the color literally drops on the piece.

 If we want the color swirled, we use friction to twist the colors up.
 After it is shaped and smooth, we let it cool until it becomes hard and brittle.
-That will enable us to go back to our melting furnace and gather a second time without this first bubble collapsing on us.
+This enables us to go back to our melting furnace and gather a second time without this first bubble collapsing on us.

 The molten glass inside of our furnace has about the same consistency as honey.
 Right out of the furnace, we use a wooden block to shape, center and cool our glass simultaneously.
-We always use fruit woods like apple, cherry or pear wood and that’s because of the materials grain pattern, density, and resin content.
-The wood has been soaking and is constantly dipped in a bucket of water.
-The water creates a thin pocket of steam between the wood and the glass; stopping the hot glass from sticking to the wood and slows down the burning of the wood as well.
+We always use fruit woods like apple, cherry or pear wood because of the material’s grain pattern, density, and resin content.
+The wood soaks and is constantly dipped into a bucket of water.
+Water creates a thin pocket of steam between the wood and the glass; stopping the hot glass from sticking to the wood as well as slowing down the burning of the wood.

-Inflating hot glass does not require tremendous air pressure to inflate a piece.
+Inflating hot glass does not require tremendous air pressure.
 It’s a medium breath, one to three pounds per square inch of air pressure is plenty to take care of the inflation.
-To be able to remove the bubble, we have to create a neckline with a tool called Jacks.
+To remove the bubble, we create a neckline with a tool called Jacks.
 This line will become the top and lip of the piece.

-Because we have to keep our piece hot, we will continue to go in and out of the glory hole or reheating furnace which usually is around 2300 degrees.
-When the glass gets to the desired temperature which we can tell by feel, we continue to shape the glass until we are ready to move onto the next step.
+To keep our piece hot, we continue to go in and out of the glory hole (reheating furnace) which is usually around 2,300 degrees.
+We can tell when the glass gets to the desired temperature by touch.
+Once the glass reaches the desired temperature then we can continue to shape the glass until we move to the next step.

 Hot glass sticks to hot glass so we can add bits of glass, handles, and decorative elements.
 We use various steel and graphite tools to shape these additional bits.

-We are going to transfer our piece from that hollow blow pipe that we started with this solid punty iron.
-We’ll use a little of our molten glass as a glue at the end of the rod and it sticks temporarily onto the bottom of the piece, but leaves a permanent mark called a punty mark which shows that the piece was hand made.
+We transfer our piece from the hollow blow pipe that we started with to a solid punty iron.
+We use a small amount of molten glass on the end of a rod as a glue.
+The molten glass sticks temporarily onto the bottom of the piece.
+This leaves a permanent mark called a punty mark which shows that the piece was hand made.

-After breaking off, the piece is very sharp and jagged.
-We melt these sharp edges with heat, known as fire polishing.
-Once its gets hot enough then we can begin to shape it with tools, centrifugal force and gravity.
+After breaking off the piece from the original blow pipe, the piece is very sharp and jagged.
+We melt these sharp edges with heat, a technique known as fire polishing.
+Once the glass gets hot enough to shape, we use tools, centrifugal force and gravity.

-This is the last time we’re going to shape the piece with our hand tools.
-In the final heat, we will make the most dramatic change without actually touching the piece at all.
-The material will begin to soften.
-As we spin faster and faster, it’s centrifugal force pulls the glass out and gravity creates the organic folds along the lip.
+In the final heat, in pieces such as our signature butterfly bowls, we make the most dramatic change without touching the piece at all.
+The material softens with the heat and we begin to spin the piece.
+As we spin faster and faster, centrifugal force pulls the glass out and gravity creates the organic folds along the lip.

-The glass is freezing up again; its solidifying.
-If the glass cools too quickly and drops below 900 degrees it will crack.
-So we have to put it into our annealing ovens that sit at 950 degrees and cool slowly over night until it gets to room temperature.
+If glass cools too quickly and drops below 900 degrees it will crack.
+We put our pieces into annealing ovens that sit at 950 degrees and cool slowly until the glass reaches room temperature.

-Once its cooled then we can flatten and ‘cold work’ the bottom of the piece on a series of different diamond pads, wheels and belts.
-We use different grits until we take it down to a nice smooth surface.
+Once the piece is cooled, then we can flatten and ‘cold work’ the bottom of the piece.
+Cold working uses a series of different diamond pads, wheels and belts.
+We use different grits until we take it gradually down to a nice smooth surface.